DISH Network is a popular satellite TV provider for consumers.

 DISH Cancellation & End Of Service Costs

-If you want to cancel ahead the end of your service, you'll be faced with an early termination fee depending on how much is left in your contract.
+If you want to stop ahead the end of your service contract, you'll be faced with an early termination fee depending on how much is left in your contract.
+The cost of these cancellation fees can range from several hundred dollars if you try to end very early in your 2 year commitment.

 In some cases, a DISH Network representative may be able to adjust your plan (adding or removing features) or apply a new promotion to keep you satisfied or remain within a lower monthly budget.